What Do Dietitians Do?

 RDs and RDNs are also part of the care team at Scripps.
 They work to help patients develop healthy habits and create a comprehensive, sustainable nutrition plan that aligns with their medical needs.

-Scripps uses RDNs in different areas: Scripps MD Anderson Cancer Center, Scripps Whittier Diabetes Institute, Scripps Center for Integrative Medicine, Scripps Weight Management, Scripps Clinic Gastroenterology and Scripps Center for Organ and Cell Transplantation.
+Scripps uses RDNs in different areas, at: Scripps Cancer Center, Scripps Whittier Diabetes and Nutrition Program, Scripps Center for Integrative Medicine, Scripps Weight Management, Scripps Clinic Gastroenterology and Scripps Center for Organ and Cell Transplantation.

 What do RDs and RDNs do?

 RDs and RDNs help people manage chronic conditions, lose weight safely, control allergies, recover from eating disorders, pinpoint deficiencies, prevent disease and more.
-Their approach may cover diet, exercise, lifestyle and medical treatments.
+They collaborate with the health care team, including physicians and nurses, on nutrition, lifestyle and behavior changes that support medical treatment plans.
 RDNs also counsel transplant and gastroenterology patients.

 Dietitians and cancer care